Residential Treatment of Anxiety Disorders

 - Cold, sweaty, numb or tingling hands or feet (Paresthesia)

 This list of the most common symptoms of anxiety is by no means exhaustive.
 Anxiety manifests in hundreds of ways and combinations and is unique to the individual.

 Since anxiety can manifest in many ways, there are several types of anxiety disorders:

 Generalized Anxiety Disorder

 People suffering from generalized anxiety disorder feel excessive, persistent worry with little or no reason.
-This constant worry interferes with daily activities and can have a negative impact on personal relationships.
-With generalized anxiety disorder, everyday life is overwhelming and often exhausting.
+This constant worry interferes with daily activities and can harm personal relationships.
+With a generalized anxiety disorder, everyday life is overwhelming and often exhausting.

 Those diagnosed with panic disorder experience recurrent panic attacks.
-During a panic attack, the intensity of anxiety disorder symptoms is heightened for a short period of time – usually 10 minutes or less.
-The intensity of the symptoms during a panic attack can be so extreme that people believe they are having a heart attack or other life-threatening issues.
+During a panic attack, the intensity of anxiety disorder symptoms is heightened for a short period – usually 10 minutes or less.
+The d of the symptoms during a panic attack can be so extreme that people believe they have a heart attack or other life-threatening issues.

 Common symptoms of a panic attack include:

 - Surges of overwhelming panic and or terror

 - Feelings of unreality or being detached from oneself